andrewcooke/pytyp/pytyp.rst

 Incidentally, this has an advantage over ``Map()``: it does not require dependent types when reduced to ABCs.
 This is because each attribute would be described separately, and so could have its own type.
-It also has a
-disadvantage: in the reduction to ABCs type annotations in the constructor [#]_ are related to type annotations for the properties.

 And isn't this familiar?
 It's very like named tuples.
 Except that they are second class citizens that don't directly support type annotations...

-.. [#] The alert reader may ask what a constructor is doing in an ABC.
-This is discussed in the `Review`_ below.

 Sum Types
 .........